ahmadaghazadeh/BaseKnowledge/git/git.md

 ### 1. The working directory

 * The first tree we will examine is "The Working Directory".
 This tree is in sync with the local filesystem and is representative of the immediate changes made to content in files and directories.
-* These changes are currently a part of the first tree, "The Working Directory".
-Git status can be used to show changes to the Working Directory.
-They will be displayed in the red with a 'modified' prefix.
+* These changes are currently a part of the first tree, "The Working Directory". `Git status` can be used to show changes to the Working Directory.
+They will be displayed in the red with a '`modified`' prefix.

 ### 2. Staging index

 * Next up is the 'Staging Index' tree.
-This tree is tracking Working Directory changes, that have been promoted with git add, to be stored in the next commit.
+This tree is tracking Working Directory changes, that have been promoted with `git add`, to be stored in the next commit.

-* To accurately view the state of the Staging Index we must utilize a lesser known Git command git ls-files.
-The git ls-files command is essentially a debug utility for inspecting the state of the Staging Index tree.
+* To accurately view the state of the Staging Index we must utilize a lesser known `Git command git ls-files`.
+The `git ls-files` command is essentially a debug utility for inspecting the state of the Staging Index tree.

 ```bash
 git ls-files -s